Morphage/BinaryTreeVisualizer/README.md

     String bstJSON = bst.toJSON();
 ```
 The code snippet above shows the creation of a binary tree, how to insert a few elements and how to get the JSON representation of the tree, so that it can be used by the visualizer.
+Take
+a look at the rest of the API for other functions which can be called on binary search trees.

-The Binary Search Tree visualizer, coded in Javascript using the JIT library.
+The Binary Search Tree visualizer is programmed in Javascript using the JIT library.
 The files for the visualizer are:

     -binary_tree.js